A brief introduction to the business prototyping methodology

 There are three simple reasons for this:

-- Thirdly, most businesses are highly specialized and that is what makes them successful.
-But because of this specialization, they often don’t have the skills or resources they need to transform.
+Thirdly, most businesses are highly specialized and that is what makes them successful.
+But because of this specialization, they often do not have the skills or resources they need to transform.

 This series of blog posts on business prototyping, along with the videos and exercises accompanying them, will provide you with the knowledge you need to help your business transform successfully.